wavefrontHQ/help/onboarding/welcome.md

 <div class="row">
 <div class="col-sm-12 col-md-6">
-<p>First, have a look at how Wavefront works.</p>
+<p>First, have a look at how Wavefront works.
+The Wavefront platform consists of the Wavefront service and the Wavefront proxy.</p>

 <img src="images/wavefront_architecture.png" alt="Wavefront architecture" style="display:block;width:400px;margin:10px auto;"></img>

-<p>Wavefront makes it easy to stream your data into the Wavefront service.
-Depending on where the metrics originate, data is either pushed from agents and or pulled from cloud services.</p>

-<p>An agent collects metrics and pushes it to the Wavefront proxy.
-The proxy runs within your infrastructure and forwards collected data to the Wavefront service.
+<p>For most metrics, an agent collects the metrics and pushes them to the Wavefront proxy.
+The proxy runs within your infrastructure and forwards collected metrics to the Wavefront service.
 The proxy provides authentication, flow control metrics preprocessing, and more.</p>

-<p>Wavefront directly pulls metrics data from cloud services such as Amazon Web Services (AWS).
-Wavefront offers CloudWatch, CloudTrail, and AWS Metrics+ cloud integrations.</p>
+<p>For Amazon Web Services, metrics are pulled directly from service by the Wavefront service.
+Wavefront can get metrics from CloudWatch and CloudTrail and directly from AWS services such as EC2, SQS, and Redshift.</p>
 </div>
 <div class="col-sm-12 col-md-6">
 <div class="well">